patrickstuedi/incubator-crail-website/site/_posts/blog/2019-03-07-deployment.md

 ```
 <div style="text-align: justify">
 <p>
 Remember that the storage class ID is implicitly ordering the storage tiers.
 During writes, Crail either allocates blocks from the highest priority tier that has free space, or if from a particular tier if explicitly requested.
-If applications want to further prioritize the specific local resource of a machine over any other resource in a particular storage class they can do so by specifying  class when creating a Crail object.
+If applications want to further prioritize the specific local resource of a machine over any other resource in the same storage class they can do so via the location class parameter when creating an object in Crail.
  </p>
  </div>